dougalcampbell/particle-cookbook/doc/powering-projects.md

 <https://community.particle.io/t/powering-boron-using-12v/46838>

-## Power conversion for automative projects
+## Power conversion for automotive projects
 Many automotive projects can be powered by simply using a USB converter plugged into a power port (formerly known as the cigarette lighter).
 But if one of those ports isn't convenient, you may want to draw power from